BhavanaAtluri/OAuth2AuthServer/README.md

 etcc..

+Will not work through POSTMAN, because of the OAuth2 parameters : Google the way to post through CURL

-POST case: Through Desktop postman: To Save :
+~~POST case: Through Desktop postman: To Save :
 URL : http://localhost:8080/device/
 In Request Header, Set Key "Content-Type" to value "application/json".
 In Request Body, send something like below: